hermango/shareable/README.md

 ------
 ### Views

-For the simplest way of using shareable, add this helper method to your views:
+For the simplest way of using Shareable, add this helper method to your views:

 ```no-highlight
 <%= render_shareable %>